-6.1.4.
+6.2.
 Cache-Oblivious Mesh Layout

 One important bottleneck when visualizing large data sets is the data transfer between processor and memory.
 Cache-aware (CA) and cache-oblivious (CO) algorithms take into consideration the memory hierarchy to design cache efficient algorithms.
 CO approaches have the advantage to adapt to unknown and varying memory hierarchies.
 Recent CA and CO algorithms developed for 3D mesh layouts significantly improve performance of previous approaches, but they lack of theoretical performance guarantees.
-We developped a $O(N \log N)$ algorithm, called FastCOL, to compute a CO layout for unstructured but well shaped meshes.
-We proved that a coherent traversal of a N-size mesh in dimension d induces less than $N/B + O(N/M^{1/d})$ cache-misses where B and M are the block size and the cache size, respectively.
+We developed a algorithm, called FastCOL, to compute a CO layout for unstructured but well shaped meshes.
+We proved that a coherent traversal of a N -size mesh in dimension d induces less than cache-misses where B and M are the block size and the cache size, respectively.
 Experiments show that our layout computation is faster and significantly less memory consuming than the best known CO algorithm (OpenCCL).
-The FastCOL performance is comparable to the OpenCCL algorithm for classical visualization algorithm access patterns, or better when the BSP tree produced while computing the layout is used as an acceleration data structure adjusted to the layout.
+The FastCOL performance is comparable to the OpenCCL algorithm for classica!
+I visualization algorithm access patterns, or better when the BSP tree produced while computing the layout is used as an acceleration data structure adjusted to the layout.
 We also show that cache oblivious approaches lead to significant performance increases on recent GPU architectures.
-This algorithm will be published in IEEE TVCG, 2010.
+We also combined cache oblivious layouts with work stealing, relying on a cooperative cache access policy to decrease the number of cache misses on shared caches.
+The CO algorithm was published in IEEE TVCG, 2010.
+The extension for multi-core processors was published at EGPGV 2010 and HPCC 2010.

-6.2.
-Software
+6.3.
+Kaapi